MRtrix3/mrtrix3/docs/reference/commands/fixel2sh.rst

 Description
 -----------

-convert a fixel-based sparse-data image into an spherical harmonic image that can be visualised using the ODF tool in MRview.
+This command generates spherical harmonic data from fixels that can be visualised using the ODF tool in MRview.
 The output ODF lobes are scaled according to the values in the input fixel image.

 Options
 -------